Muslim cleric convicted of supporting Taliban to be released

 MIAMI (AP) — An ailing Florida Muslim cleric convicted of providing financial support to the Pakistani Taliban will be released early from prison on humanitarian grounds.

-Miami U.S. District Judge Robert Scola ordered Friday that 84-year-old Hafiz Khan be released from a North Carolina prison to a hospice care facility.
+Miami U.S. District Judge Robert Scola ordered Friday that 84-year-old Hafiz Khan be freed from a North Carolina prison to a hospice care facility.
 The order says Khan suffers from pneumonia, dementia, and cancer and cannot speak.

 Khan was convicted in 2013 of providing at least $50,000 in support to the Pakistani Taliban, which is considered a terrorist group by the U.S. He was sentenced to a 25-year prison term.

-Federal prosecutors argued that Khan remained a danger because he could still direct money to the extremists.
-But Scola found that he no longer poses a threat.
+Federal prosecutors argued that Khan remained a danger because he could still direct money and provide inspiration to extremists.
+But Scola found he poses no threat.

 Khan will be released to a Raleigh, North Carolina hospice.